 Q. Describe the most common types of jobs you do for your clients.

 A. I take a student where he is and help him to improve and move forward.
+We prepare for upcoming performances and auditions, concentrating the most appropriate repertoire for each situation.
 This is true for piano and voice.

 Q. What do you like most about your job?